fingerskier/manthra/README.md

 # Manthra

+What you are shouts so loudly in my ears
+I cannot hear what you say.
+  Emerson

 If God wants to teach you peace,
 he’ll put you in chaos.
 If God wants you to learn love,